isma8011/tonepiano/README.md

-# Custom Boilerplate: Bonne Nuit
+# Simple Piano

 ## About This Repository

-This repository is a custom version of [HTML5 Boilerplate](https://html5boilerplate.com/), tailored with the author's specific tastes in mind to be used as a basic starting point for any future HTML projects.
-Minimal CSS in the form of SASS is added for design purposes, as well as personal icons and Open Graph meta tags.
+This repository is a project based on a custom version of [HTML5 Boilerplate](https://html5boilerplate.com/), tailored with the author's specific tastes in mind to be used as a basic starting point for any future HTML projects.
+While the original custom boilerplate uses SASS, this one only uses CSS.

 ## Features

-* Built off of the basis of the HTML5 Boilerplate, a comprehensive starting point for modern HTML projects.
+* Tone.js
-* Adds the functionality of SASS and Node.js for further customization.
+* Pure CSS
-* Has a base index page that uses Flexbox layout through SASS for easy modular webpage structure.
+* Based on my own [Custom Boilerplate](https://github.com/isma8011/customboilerplate)

 ## Documentation